Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 ### 2. Prepare the environment

-To avoid any dependency conflicts it is a good idea if we all use the same environment.
+To avoid any dependency conflicts it is a good idea to use the same environment.
 We will use conda to manage environments.
 Try to avoid installing any package using `pip` because `conda` and `pip` do not work well together if you want to create reproducible environments.

 If you do not have conda installed yet, you can follow the [installation instructions to install miniconda3](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 For instance, to install it for ubuntu, use: